-3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND SIGNIFICANT ACCOUNTING POLICIES (Continued) Related parties (Continued)
+3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICIES (Continued)

+Related parties (Continued)

-- (ii) (Continued) - (e) the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group; - (f) the entity is controlled or jointly controlled by a person identified in (i); - (g) a person identified in (i)(a) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity); or - (h) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the parent of the Group.
+- (Continued) - the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group; - the entity is controlled or jointly controlled by a person identified in (i); (f) - a person identified in (i)(a) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity); or - (h) the entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the parent of the Group.